 Extensive Restorations: Charges for:

 - inlays;

 - onlays; and

-- crowns: Charges for single restorations only (other than pre-fabricated steel or plastic restorations), for teeth damaged due to caries or traumatic injury.
+- crowns: for teeth damaged due to caries or traumatic injury (does not include pre-fabricated steel restorations).

-Inlays, onlays and crowns are eligible to a combined maximum of 1 per tooth per 5 policy years.
+Inlays, onlays and crowns are eligible to a combined maximum of 1 per tooth per 5 Policy years.